Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Introduction

 \subsection{Description of data}

-We use high-resolution optical tracking data collected by STATS LLC for the 2015-2016 NBA regular season.
+We use high-resolution optical tracking data collected by STATS LLC from the 2015-2016 NBA regular season.
 These data include the $x,y$ coordinates of all 10 players on the court and the $x,y,z$ coordinates of the ball at a frequency of 25 observations per second.
-These data are further annotated with features such as shots, passes, dribbles, fouls, etc. For this project we use observations with tagged ball-events including dribbles, passes, rebounds, turnovers, and shots.
+These data are further annotated with features such as shots, passes, dribbles, fouls, etc. For this project we subset the data to observations with tagged ball-events including dribbles, passes, rebounds, turnovers, and shots.
 This significantly reduces the number of observations while retaining the core structure of a possession.
+We have created a companion GitHub repository for this paper, including a simplified walkthrough of the methods presented in this paper and one game of data provided by STATS LLC.\footnote{\url{https://github.com/nsandholtz/nba_replay}}